Steve Rosenberg: Early life

-Steven Barnett Rosenberg was born on 5 April 1968 in Epping and grew up in Chingford, East London.
-He is Jewish.
-During his senior high school summer holidays, Rosenberg worked at the BBC's teletext service, Ceefax.
+Steven Barnett Rosenberg was born on 5 April 1968 in Epping and grew up in Chingford, east London.
+He is Jewish, and is of part Belarusian-Ukrainian Jewish descent.
+His great-grandfather, Chiam Gnessen, was from Shklov in Mogilev Governorate (now part of Belarus) and emigrated to the UK, on 18 July 1894, from the Baltic port of Liepāja (formerly Libau) in Latvia.
+Gnessen became a British subject in 1912.
+During his school summer holidays, Rosenberg worked at the BBC's teletext service, Ceefax.

 Following A-Levels at Chingford Senior High, he attended the University of Leeds receiving, in 1991, a first-class degree in Russian Studies.
 Rosenberg then moved to Moscow, initially teaching English at the Moscow State Technological University STANKIN.

 Career

-Rosenberg began his career at CBS News' Moscow bureau, working as a translator, assistant producer and producer for six years, including covering the first war in Chechnya (1994-1996).
+Rosenberg began his career at CBS News' Moscow bureau, working as a translator, assistant producer and producer for six years, including covering the first war in Chechnya (1994–1996).

 In 1997, he joined the BBC's Moscow bureau as a producer.
 On New Year's Eve 1999, no journalist was in the bureau when Boris Yeltsin unexpectedly announced his resignation.
 "That meant I had to step in to write and broadcast my first BBC dispatch," Rosenberg recalled 25 years later.
 He became a reporter in 2000 and Moscow correspondent in 2003.
-He covered major stories such as the Kursk submarine disaster (2000), the Nord Ost theatre siege (2002) and the Beslan school attack (2004).
+He covered major stories such as the Kursk submarine disaster (2000), the Nord-Ost theater siege (2002) and the Beslan school siege (2004).
 In 2003, he interviewed Russian oligarch Roman Abramovich.

 From 2006 to 2010, Rosenberg served as the BBC's Berlin correspondent, covering Germany and Europe.
 He returned to Moscow as a correspondent in 2010.

 In 2014, Rosenberg and his crew were attacked in Astrakhan after interviewing the sister of a Russian soldier killed during the war in Donbas.
 The BBC lodged a complaint with Russian authorities.
 In 2015, Ukraine temporarily banned him and other journalists over their coverage of the war.
 The decree cited "threat to national interests" and promoting "terrorist activities".
 The BBC labelled the ban "a shameful attack on media freedom".
 The authorities retracted the ban the following day.

+Rosenberg also has a YouTube channel, where he has hosted his "Reading Russia" series since 2015, analysing the Russian press.
+The channel also features reports Rosenberg compiles for BBC broadcast news and piano videos.

 In 2018, Rosenberg confronted Vladimir Putin about the attempted assassination of Sergei and Yulia Skripal, receiving widespread praise from journalists despite Putin's evasive response.
-In November 2021, he interviewed Belarusian President Alexander Lukashenko, who admitted Belarusian troops "may have helped migrants into [the] EU".
+In November 2021, he interviewed Belarusian President Alexander Lukashenko, who stated it was "absolutely possible" that Belarusian troops helped migrants in crossing the Belarus–Poland border to gain access to the EU.

 On 10 March 2022, Rosenberg was appointed the Russia editor for BBC News, to strengthen coverage of the Russian invasion of Ukraine.